 The Board of Trustees is jointly responsible for the overall governance and strategic direction of Kingston Bereavement Service, its financial health and developing its aims and objectives in line with the governing document and legal and regulatory guidelines.

-We are particularly interested in individuals with experience in Fundraising and Clinical.
-For further information please download the Trustee role descriptions and contact us if you are interested in applying.
+We are particularly interested in individuals with experience in Fundraising.
+For further information please download the Trustee role description and contact us if you are interested in applying.

 SUPPORT DURING COVID

 KBS will follow government advice relating to the coronavirus pandemic to which all our staff are required to adhere.
 We will continue to carefully monitor the situation and provide updates accordingly.
 We apologise for any inconvenience that changes we make to our service may cause but hope you will understand that the safety and wellbeing of those who provide and access our service is paramount.